pierrebaque/pierrebaque.github.io/_posts/2017-10-24-TalkCermics.md

 I was invited by Axel Parmentier to give a talk at CERMICS, the Applied Maths Laboratory of Ecole Nationale des Ponts et Chaussées.
 I really enjoyed being there for the day and giving this presentation.

-We had a very good chat after the talk about how Mean-Fields could be used for Stochastic Optimisation.
+We had a very good chat after the talk about how Mean-Fields and Graphical Models.

 I shared the [Slides](https://drive.google.com/file/d/0BxijKKbgC7wRSEJOMWViQkFZdGc/view?usp=sharing) of the presentation on my GDrive.